FENECON Home 10 assembly and operating instructions

 image177 2

-5. You can now choose between "Immediate start" and "Planned extension".
+2. You can now choose between "Immediate start" and "Planned expansion".
 With the two options, the battery is charged or discharged to 30 %.

 image177 3

+1. If you select "Planned expansion", you can specify the planned day and time.
 In this example, 24.05.2024 and the time of 09:00 were selected.
-At this time, the battery is expected to be charged or discharged to reach 30 % for the "Planned extension".
+At this time, the battery is expected to be charged or discharged to reach 30 % for the "Planned expansion".

 image177 4